Freddy-25/Freddy-25/README.md

 - 👋 Hi, I’m Bellato
-- 👀 I’m interested in Video Games, Crypto, IT
+- 👀 I’m interested in Video Games, Crypto, IT, AI
 - 🌱 I’m currently learning Crypto and AI
 - 💞️ I’m looking to collaborate on ...
 BASE
 - 📫 How to reach me @eddyfreddy90902 - twitter